igotshotman/OSBuddy-source/README.md

 update the Client through a simple and familiar interface (GTK).

 It is based on HikariKnight's RuneScape For Unix, which is a set of perl scripts bundled with Wx.
-I simply wanted to rewrite his scripts in C and use a more common widget set for the interface.
-(And it was a nice way to practice my programming in C, which is beginner at best).
+I simply wanted to rewrite his scripts in C and use a more common widget set for the interface (And it was a nice way to practice my programming in C).

-Currently, I am in the process of converting the runescape perl script and all its modules to C. Progress is slow since my experience with C is beginner at best, so all original perl script will still be provided.
+~~Currently, I am in the process of converting the runescape perl script and all its modules to C. Progress is slow since my experience with C is beginner at best, so all original perl script will still be provided.~~

 The "RuneScape" perl script is written by HikariKnight, but is based on Ethoxyethaan's shellscript to run the RuneScape Windows client natively.
 For more information, see HikariKnight's website: http://hkprojects.weebly.com